 - During the preparatory seminar, the facilitators will receive content and methodological preparation, they will prepare and develop the educational process of the DIKH HE NA BISTER event in Krakow, and they will clarify their roles and responsibilities in the project.

-- Develop a final program for the DIKH HE NA BISTER event in Krakow including concrete working methods and materials.
+- Finalize the program for the DIKH HE NA BISTER event in Krakow including concrete working methods and materials;

-- Training the facilitators and national group leaders regarding content and educational methods.
+- Training the facilitators regarding content and educational methods in Holocaust, remembrance and human rights education;

 - Funding: All costs covered by the Erasmus+ program (via Documentation Centre)

-- Participants: The seminar is attended by those 20 facilitators that will run the workshop sessions in Krakow, and by those 15 national group leaders (1 per country) that will prepare and lead their national groups.
+- Participants: The seminar is attended by those 30 facilitators that will run the workshop sessions in Krakow

 - Program: clarify objectives of initiative, common understanding, approach to remembrance and human rights education, expert input on specific topics related to the Holocaust, discover methods and materials for educational workshops, clarify roles and responsibilities, finalize the program for DIKH HE NA BISTER.